kai666/cycles/README.md

 # cycles
-small tool to measure instruction count with linux perf API
+small tool to measure instruction count of a sub command with linux perf API

 # usage